yuvalbenkovski/yelpcamp/README.md

 # yelpcamp
-A full stack application Built on a MongoDB/Express/Node stack, utilizing RESTful architecture with the Bootstrap framework for styling.
+A full stack application Built on a MongoDB/Express/Node stack, utilizing RESTful architecture with the Bootstrap framework for styling.<br>
 Task list (extra features) :
 - [x] Add fuzzy searching
 - [ ] Reseed database with reviews and ratings